-In a recent article, I wrote about a few weaknesses we found in the insulation of our Northstar Laredo SC truck camper.
+In a recent article, we wrote about a few weaknesses we found in the insulation of our Northstar Laredo SC truck camper.
 Shortly after that article was published, we received an email from long-time reader, Pete Horneck, who said he had a similar experience with his Northstar Laredo and that he took several steps to correct those deficiencies.
 This informative article outlines the insulation materials he used and the steps he took to correct them.

 I love winter sports, so I use my 2011 Northstar Laredo SC truck camper all year round.
 As soon as the colder temps came around this winter I noticed several drafts—sitting at the dinette I could feel cold air tumbling out of the cabover.
 In addition, on windy days a breeze could be felt in the galley, and the floor was definitely cold in bare feet.
 I was certain improvements could be made, so I set out to do what I could to make the camper more comfortable.
 As it turns out, most of the things I did can also be of benefit during the summer if you have an air conditioner.